 In addition to our remediation results, Mother Nature demonstrates a remarkable ability to degrade human-made chemicals naturally.
 PCP also naturally degrades in the environment.
 More information is provided here.

-We’re currently engaged in a study to ensure such degradation is happening at our site, and that the conditions are right for continued natural PCP reduction by microorganisms that naturally live in the soil.
-The WDNR is overseeing this study.
-Read more about this work here.
+We’ve completed a study to ensure such degradation is happening at our site, and that the conditions are right for continued natural PCP reduction by microorganisms that naturally live in the soil.
+The WDNR oversaw this study which consisted of a Work Plan report and a Results report.
+Read more about the Work Plan report here.
+Read more about the Results report here.
+Read the DNR’s letter in response to the Results here.

 Please refer to the news section for updated information on what’s going on at the site.